LorenzoFasolino/SmartEnvironment/README.md

 # SmartEnvironment

 SmartEnvironment is a project whose goal is realize an iot application whitout using server.
 So the main goal is to have a serverless architecture.
 The main functionality of this project is to set brightness and color of a LED light according to the conditions of the surrounding environment.
 So the idea is to have the brightness of the LED light that is inversely proportional to the ambient brightness in order to always have a constant brightness, in a room, during the different hours of the day.
-Moreover the color of the light can change in according to ambient temperature, if temperature il cold, the color of LED light is warm and vice versa.
+Moreover the color of the light can change in according to ambient temperature, if temperature is cold, the color of LED light is warm and vice versa.

 For the realization of the idea we have used an MQTT broker, and different sensors can sand their values on differents queues.
 In this architecture there are three sensors, light sensor, temperature sensor and humidity sensor.
 Each of this publish a message on an MQTT topic.
 Than thare are three nuclio functions, one for each sensor, each of this is subscribed to the related topic.
 When a function that is subscribed to a topic recive a message, it send a value of brightness or of color the LED light must set.
 All sensors messages are captured by a logger which stores messages and all values can by monitored on a smartphone.
 Moreover if the temperature or humidity are too high an email is sent to alert.